A Guide to Practicing the Piano

 III.
 WHAT CAN YOU DO AWAY FROM THE PIANO

-• Listen to recordings from your favorite pianists from the pieces you are practicing.
+Listen to recordings from your favorite pianists of the pieces you are practicing.
 It will help you develop a good ear and good taste, and it will furthermore inspire you.
 Do you sometimes listen to an awe-inspiring performance and can't wait to get to the piano and practice?
 Outstanding performers inspire and motivate us to become better players.

-• Do you find it difficult to practice regularly and cover all that is needed during your practice sessions?
-If your answer is yes, or maybe, setting up a practice log could be beneficial for you.
+Do you find it difficult to practice regularly and cover all that is needed during your practice sessions?
+If your answer is yes or maybe, setting up a practice log could be beneficial for you.
 Why?
 It gives you a clear overview of your practice activities and helps you achieve your goals.
 It also promotes sticking to your routine and practicing regularly.
 How?
 Set a schedule that is obtainable for you.
 The recommended minimum is five days a week.
-As discussed above, time away from the piano helps do "mental practice."
+As discussed above, time away from the piano helps with "mental practice."
 Set a minimum amount of time for each day, with 20 minutes recommended as a minimum.
 Set goals.
 What do you want to achieve?
 What needs work?
 I will discuss and give examples of a good practice schedule in a future blog post.
 For now, a simple calendar with your practice days, times, and goals is already a significant first step.

 Practice in a mindful manner.